StanzaOrg/lbstanza-old/notes/earley.md

 - to add this group of keywords, en-masse, to another set of keywords, and
 - to remove this group of keywords, from the allowed symbols that make up an identifier.

+# Adding Support for Factored Productions #

+Consider the following rule definitions:

+  E = A B
+    | A C
+    | A D

+The key proposal is to add the mechanism required to be able to transform the above into this:

+  E = A X
+  X = B
+    | C
+    | D

+This leads to drastically reduced earley sets for grammars containing many operators.

+The transformation to the grammar is, itself, quite straightforward.
+The difficulty is in consistently treating priority, associativity, and evaluation.

+## Parse Node Selection ##

+In full generality, the metrics we use to compare ParseNodes are:
+- length
+- priority
+- associativity
+- associativity-length
+- order

+The parse node selection can be thought of as being split into two stages:

+Stage 1: Given E [0 to 100], what rule do we use to parse E?
+Since length is known, this decision will be made on the metrics:
+  - priority
+  - associativity
+  - associativity-length
+  - order

+Stage 2: Given E [0 to 100] = E + E, what are the lengths of the subproductions?
+This is decided based upon the associativity of the rule.
+If left-associative or non-associative, then we want to greedily choose the longest productions from left-to-right.
+If right-associative, then we want to greedily choose the longest productions from right-to-left.

+Look at stage 1 first, for factored nodes:
+- To compare priority, we can find the set of priorities obtained by the factored production, and use the maximum.

+Step 1: Consider a rule, S [0 to 100] = A B C D E, left-associative with no factoring.
+Now we want to traverse left-to-right and determine lengths of subproductions.
+This can be done without considering whether they are factored or not, since the longer the better.

+Step 2: For each of the subproductions, we now know their lengths, but we don't know which rule to use.
+And these subproductions may be factored.

+Given A is from [0 to 50], and there exists one rule like this:
+  Case: A [0 to 50] = X Y (factored on X)
+  Case: A [0 to 50] = X Y (factored on Y)

+  Desire: Find the X with the maximum priority such that A parses.
+Thus, list X's ends/starts sorted by priority, then associativity.

+Currently: Given E [0 to 100], I can calculate the right rule to use given only the list of rules.
+Priority and Associativity are easy.
+Associativity-Length requires computing lengths of the subrules.

+Next: Suppose E is left-factored.
+Thus we don't know the end.
+We can ask the left-factored production to try giving us candidate ends (sorted by priority).

+Let's first tackle priority:
+  - We can get the highest priority parse node, this is possible.
+  - We can get the highest priority and associativity parse node.
+  - If associativity is Non-Associative, we can get the order as well.
+  - Associativity-Length is harder.

+Suppose we finally know the associativity.
+Then we would know what direction to parse these nodes in.
+Now, we have no choice.
+We have to determine the nodes up to length at least.
+And then we can select from them.